Synagogue of Baden, Aargau: History

 The construction of a synagogue in Baden was projected in 1904.
 In December 1911, the Jewish community of Baden acquired a plot at Parkstrasse 17, in front of today's Grand Casino Baden, for 23,000 francs.
 Several architects offered to design the building.
-Eventually, the synagogue was designed by Badener architect Otto Dorer (1851–1920) and his collaborator Adolf Füchslin (1850–1925).
+Eventually, the synagogue was designed in the Art Nouveau style by Badener architect Otto Dorer (1851–1920) and his collaborator Adolf Füchslin (1850–1925).
 It has large semi-circular windows and a richly adorned interior.
 The synagogue was consecrated on September 2, 1913.

 In 1931, around Yom Kippur, the façade of the synagogue was sprayed with swastikas.